4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 			- The proof size and verification time are both `O(log n)`, where `n` is the number of files.
 		- **Digest Size**:
 			- The digest size is constant `O(1)`, as it only stores the root hash.
-	- This protocol ensures sublinear proof size, verification time, and digest size by taking advantage of the logarithmic depth of the Merkle tree.

 ## 2. Birthday Attack
 - **Question 1**: Show that the time-space trade-off is parameterizable: we can achieve any space complexity between `O(1)` and `O(2^(n/2))` with a corresponding decrease in time complexity.